Developers

 AI Agent Integration

 hoastnow exposes a native Model Context Protocol server so AI agents — Claude, Cursor, Copilot, and any MCP-compatible client — can search communities, check availability, and create bookings without screen-scraping or custom glue code.
-The same API key and permission model used by the REST API governs MCP access.
+MCP requests are authenticated via OAuth 2.1.
+Clients can self-register via Dynamic Client Registration (RFC 7591) or the platform admin can issue a client manually.
+API keys are not supported on the MCP endpoint — use them with the REST API instead.

 Connection